fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/3_polymorphism_and_encapsulation.md

 You might have noticed that even though the setter method for `nickname` is private we are still calling it with `self` prepended on line 9, `self.nickname = n`.
 This is an exception in Ruby.
 You need to use `self` when calling private setter methods as if you didn't use `self` Ruby would think you are creating a local variable.

-On a final note, always keep in mind that the class should have as few public methods as possible.
+On a final note, always keep in mind that the class should have _as few public methods as possible_.
 It lets us simplify using that class and protect data from undesired changes from the outer world.